Valon Ahmedi

-Valon Ahmedi (born 7 October 1994) is a professional footballer who plays as an attacking midfielder for Belarusian club Neman Grodno.
+Valon Ahmedi (born 7 October 1994) is a professional footballer who plays as an attacking midfielder for Kyrgyz club Bishkek City.
 Born in the Republic of Macedonia, he represented the Albania national team.

 Club career

 Early career

 Ahmedi was born in Ohrid, Republic of Macedonia, to ethnic Albanian parents and was raised in Castellanza, Italy.
 He began his career with Kastelbell.
 He moved to F.C.
 Südtirol in August 2011 after being spotted by the club's scout and was offered a place in the youth team.

 He made his senior debut for Südtirol on 22 December 2012 against Tritium during the 2012–13 season, coming on as an 89th-minute substitute for Alessandro Campo in the 1–1 draw.
 His next and last senior appearance of the 2012–13 season came on 13 January 2013 against Pavia in a 2–1 loss, where he came on in the 67th minute of the game in place of Alessandro Furlan.

 In the 2013–14 season he played overall 4 matches all as a substitute.